U8NWXD/oppia-wiki/Debug-backend-tests.md

 ## Increase verbosity

-Normally, we suppress any console output from passing tests so that even if you add print statements for debugging, you'll only see a success message:
+Normally, we suppress any console output from passing tests, so even if you add print statements for debugging, you'll only see a success message:

 ```text
 [datastore] Sep 19, 2021 3:30:21 PM io.gapi.emulators.grpc.GrpcServer$3 operationComplete